 - Yarrow tea: 1tsp/8ounces of water steeped 30 minutes, up to 3-9g/day

 - Fresh yarrow plant tincture of 1:2 ratio in 95% alcohol, 2-5mL/day

 - Dry yarrow plant tincture of 1:5 ratio in 40% alcohol, 2-5mL/day

 Add 1 teaspoon of dried yarrow flower to one cup of boiling water.
 Cover and steep for 30 minutes, then strain and serve.

 Note: I use this basket tea infuser because it comes with a cover for steeping and it makes straining super simple.

 You can buy yarrow tincture here, or you can make your own 1:5 tincture (as recommended above) using the method below.

-Mix 1 ounce dried yarrow by weight with 5 ounces (by weight) of 80 proof or higher alcohol and allow it to infuse for six to eight weeks.
+Mix 1 ounce dried yarrow (by weight) with 5 ounces (by volume) of 80 proof or higher alcohol and allow it to infuse for six to eight weeks.
 Strain and store in a dark glass dropper bottle.

 How To Make Yarrow Salve

 Yarrow flowers can be infused in a carrier oil using the exact same process as this calendula infused oil tutorial.
 It can be directly applied to wounds or used as a base for a healing salve.
 To make a salve, use the same method as described in this calendula salve recipe.